 Alcohol & Drug Anti-Addiction Medications

-Anti-addiction medicines are important for the treatment of drug and alcohol addiction for many reasons.
+Anti-addiction medicines are important for the treatment of drug and alcohol addiction for your loved one for many reasons.
 Since drug and alcohol addiction is a chronic disease that begins in the brain, Enterhealth Ranch and Enterhealth Outpatient Center of Excellence utilize anti-addiction medicines as a critical element of a comprehensive treatment plan personalized for each patient.
 Due to the powerful chemical changes that occur in the brain as the result of the injury from alcohol or drugs, cravings from deep inside the center of the brain drive each person to use, often overwhelming even the strongest logic and desire to quit.

 Fortunately, amazing breakthroughs in drug and alcohol addiction treatment and medical scientific research have greatly facilitated long-term, successful sobriety by utilizing specific FDA-approved medications to shut down cravings in the brain.